mariuskimmina/Blog/content/blog/Pipelines/index.md

 Be aware that `changes` in Gitlab is always considered true when the pipeline is triggered manually instead of by pushing code.

-In a case I come accross frequently is to manually trigger only certain parts of the pipeline and all CI/CD platfoms shoud allow for this in one way or another.
+Another case I come accross frequently is to manually trigger only certain parts of the pipeline and all CI/CD platfoms shoud allow for this in one way or another.
 In Gitlab you can define custom variables before triggering a Pipeline manually and then check these variables for running certain jobs.

 For example, if I have two seperate test jobs defined, `Test A` und `Test B` then I can define that `Test A` may only run if the variable `TEST_A` is set to `yes`